ovh/docs/pages/web/hosting/diagnostic_hack_website_closed/guide.en-ca.md

 > If the action taken by OVH has rendered your site inaccessible, you will not be able to update it immediately.
 If this is the case, first complete step 3, [Reactivate your Web Hosting plan](./#step-3-reactivate-your-web-hosting-plan_1){.external}, to regain access to your site.
 Once this is done, you will be able to carry out the updates.
 >

-Log in to your website’s administration interface (not the OVH Control Panel).
+Log in to your website’s administration interface (not the OVHcloud Control Panel).
 Use this to check if:

 - your website is up-to-date
 - every theme and add-on/plugin installed is up-to-date